-As the second largest of the United Arab Emirates, it is also the most populated city, with one of the world’s fastest growing economies.
-Today this is less dependent on oil, and is being gradually replaced by real estate and financial services, which are bigger contributors to Dubai’s economy.
+As the second largest of the United Arab Emirates, with one of the world’s fastest growing economies, it is also the most populated city.
+Today this is less dependent on oil and more so on the gradually growing real estate and financial services, which are bigger contributors to Dubai’s economy.

 But enough about history and finance, what about Dubai as a holiday destination?
-Glad you asked!
+We’re glad you asked!

 Getting to Dubai couldn’t be easier, thanks to various airlines offering direct flights from many UK airports, including Emirates, BA, Virgin Atlantic, Royal Brunei and Qantas.
 If you’re travelling from the Republic of Ireland, Emirates also have flights directly from Dublin.
 Flights are frequent throughout the day, so you can handpick a flight which is ideal for you.
 The neighbouring emirates of Abu Dhabi and Ras Al Khaimah are both within a couple of hours drive, giving you the option to take a trip there or even fly into one and out of another.

 The first thing you’ll notice when you arrive in Dubai are the towering skyscrapers, including the iconic Burj Khalifa; at 829.9m, it’s the tallest structure in the world.
 Also home to the highest observation deck in the world, standing at 555m, Dubai is not great for those with a fear of heights!
 Even so, it does attract many tourists each year and is the most popular tourist attraction Dubai has to offer.
 The tower also has residential floors, hotel suites and restaurants.